In January, my mom and I took our annual mother-daughter trip to Savannah, Georgia, a city with culture as rich as its cuisine.

-We began our visit at the Wormsloe Plantation outside of Savannah’s Historic District, first occupied by Noble Jones.
-We toured the museum and watched a short film about the city’s establishment, but the highlight of visiting these tabby ruins was our mile-long walk down the Spanish moss-lined avenue.
-What a gorgeous view and a perfect photo op!
+We began our visit at the Wormsloe Plantation outside of Savannah’s Historic District.
+There, we toured the museum and watched a short film about the city’s establishment.
+The highlight of visiting these tabby ruins was our mile-long walk down the Spanish moss-lined avenue.
+What a gorgeous view and perfect photo op!

 My mom and I are both big fans of historic homes, so visiting this English Regency-style house was a must.
-The house served as a home for many over the years, including (temporarily) Marquis de Lafayette.
 We enjoyed learning the history of the home and its architecture.
-If you only have time to visit one historic home on your trip, this is the one!
+If you only have time to visit one historic mansion on your trip, this is the one!

 Telfair Academy is an art museum located in Telfair Square (near the Owens-Thomas House) and boasts a beautiful sculpture gallery.
 It also boasts its share of ghost stories.
 For those planning to visit Telfair Academy, your ticket will also grant you admission to the Owens-Thomas House, as well as the Jepson Center, a contemporary art museum.

-The Sorrel-Weed House is located very close to our hotel, so we decided to pay the home a visit.
-The home is currently undergoing restoration efforts, but it was interesting to see how people lived in the 1800s when it was first built.
+The Sorrel-Weed House was located very close to our hotel, so we decided to pay the home a visit.
+Sorrel-Weed is currently undergoing restoration efforts, but it was interesting to see how people lived in the 1800s when it was first built.
 It is also a site known for its ghost sightings, so be wary of any paranormal activity!

-This former school house was converted to a museum after the school closed in the 1970s, and provides a great overview of Savannah and its history.
+This former school house was converted to a museum after the school closed in the 1970s, providing a helpful overview of Savannah and its history.
 From its interactive 3D map of the city with a laser show to the 1800s classroom replica, we had fun stepping back in time at Massie.

-Whenever visiting a new city, I always recommend taking a hop-on, hop-off tour if available.
-Not only do these tours allow you to learn a lot about the city you’re in, but they also happen to stop at all of the major attractions and can be a great guide for getting to know the area.
+Whenever visiting a new city, I always recommend taking a hop-on, hop-off tour.
+Not only can these tours teach you a lot about a city, but they also happen to stop at all of the major attractions.
 We toured the city on an Old Town Trolley Tour, which transported us to the picturesque Cathedral of St. John the Baptist, Congregation Mikve Israel (one of the oldest synagogues in the country and the only one designed with gothic architecture), Massie Heritage Center, River Street, and many more destinations.

 You can’t visit a historic city known for its hauntings without taking a ghost tour!
 My mom and I did a Ghosts and Gravestones tour on our St. Augustine trip last year, so it was only fitting that we returned for our 2017 trip.
-The tour gave us some additional insight into Savannah’s history, but it also stopped at the Andrew Low House as well as a ship chandlery.
+Not only did the tour provide insight into Savannah’s history, but it also stopped at the Andrew Low House as well as a ship chandlery.
 Definitely spooky!

 What We Ate

-Our first dinner in Savannah was spent at The Public Kitchen and Bar, a farm-to-table restaurant located near our hotel.
+Our first dinner in Savannah was spent at The Public Kitchen and Bar, a farm-to-table restaurant.
 I tried a Thai Coconut Red Curry, while my mom ordered one of the grass-fed burgers the restaurant is known for.

 River Street, while iconic, was a little too crowded and touristy for our taste.
-However, we did make a special stop at River Street Sweets, where we sampled free pralines and purchased some candy to bring back to the hotel.
-The long lines were worth it!
+However, we did make a special stop at River Street Sweets, where we sampled free pralines and purchased some candy.
+The long lines were well worth it!

 Gryphon Tea Room was the perfect lunch spot for our second day in Savannah.
 The restaurant itself is a sight to behold, with beautifully carved bookshelves, stained glass, and ornate light fixtures.
-While I enjoyed my chicken marsala, the highlight of our visit was definitely the pot of Atlanta Peach Tea that accompanied my meal.
+While I enjoyed my chicken marsala, the highlight of our visit was their Atlanta Peach Tea.
 On my next visit to Savannah, I would love to return for high tea.

 How can you walk by a store called “Chocolat” and not go inside?
 Like Gryphon, Chocolat by Adam Turoni is filled with bookshelves and actually resembles a bookstore more than anything else.
 The store sells gift book boxes of chocolates, mint julep truffles, and a variety of other unique food products.
 I enjoyed a piece of the Savannah Honey Chocolate Bar and a Raspberry Chambord Truffle.
 Definitely worth the visit!